- Quiz: Your Baby's First Year!

 The FDA and AAP recommend against homemade infant formulas.
 This is due to the fact that these formulas do not meet all of an infant's nutritional needs.
-In addition, cow-milk protein that has not been cooked or processed appropriately is difficult for an infant to digest and may damage an infant's immature kidneys.
+In addition, cow-milk protein that has not been cooked or processed appropriately is difficult for an infant to digest and may damage an infant's immature kidneys and/or intestines, causing anemia from bleeding into the bowel movements.
 Today's infant formula is a very controlled, state-of-the-art product that cannot be duplicated at home.

 So, what types of formula should parents give to their babies?

-For infants who are allergic to cow-milk protein and soy protein (approximately 35% of infants allergic to cow-milk protein are also allergic to soy proteins), the "predigested" protein formulas including Pregestimil (Mead Johnson), Nutramigen (Mead Johnson), and Alimentum (Abbott Nutrition) can be used.
+- For infants who are allergic to cow-milk protein and soy protein, the "predigested" protein formulas including Pregestimil (Mead Johnson), Nutramigen (Mead Johnson), and Alimentum (Abbott Nutrition) can be used.